 In order for your budget to be effective, your management team must be committed to taking actions that align with the goals established by the budget.
 A budget without corresponding actions is like an engine without gas; there is the potential for motion but there will be no movement.

-Now that you have an understanding of the basic concepts of a budget and how it empowers you to take greater control of your business, you can begin to explore the best way to implement your first budget or improve upon your existing budgeting.
-As a first step, you can review some of the available free resources online at U.S. Small Business Administration and Investopedia to gain a deeper understanding of the key elements of a sound financial budget and what is involved in developing it.
+Begin to explore the best way to implement or improve your budget.
+As a first step, check out some of the free resources available online at U.S. Small Business Administration and Investopedia to gain a deeper understanding of the key elements of a sound financial budget and what is involved in developing it.
 From there, you can decide whether or not you have the resources and expertise to handle these activities internally or you need to seek a financial advisor.

 The most important resolution you can make is to commit to putting a financial plan in place because, whether you decide to go it alone or partner with an industry expert like Angus Energy, you owe it to yourself and your business to plot a course for success.
-To find out more about Angus Energy’s unique approach to industry-specific financial planning, click here.
+To find out more, click here to request a FREE copy of our “Budgeting Best Practices for Fuel Dealers” worksheet.